MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 - *Allocate time to resolve technical debt*: Dedicate a portion of your development team's time to resolving technical debt.
 A good starting point is to allocate about 20% of the team's time specifically to addressing technical debt.
 The dedicated time enables developers to focus on refactoring, code cleanup, and improving the overall quality of the codebase.

 - *Empower the development team*: Allow the development team to own the prioritization of technical debt resolution.
-They're in the best position to identify areas of the codebase that require attention and understand the effects of technical debt on workload functionality.
+The development team is in the best position to identify areas of the codebase that require attention and understand the effects of technical debt on workload functionality.
 Encourage open communication and collaboration within the team to ensure that technical debt is addressed effectively.

 - *Prioritize*: Prioritize technical debt items based on their effects on workload functionality.
 Focus on addressing the issues that have the most significant effect on the performance, maintainability, and scalability of the workload.
 By prioritizing effectively, you can maximize the effects of your efforts to remove technical debt.